justinmchase/uffda/README.md

 It is different from many parser generators in that the syntax is expressive enough to support parsing strings as well as objects, arrays or any other value type.
-The result of this capability is that each step of the compiler can be expressed as dsl.
+The result of this capability is that the entire compiler pipeline can be expressed in patterns.

 > OMeta’s key insight is the realization that all of the passes in a traditional
 > compiler are essentially pattern matching operations